 Another way to save steps opening tabs is by using the Amazon Assistant.
 When you’re looking at a product on a retail store’s website, click on the Amazon Assistant extension to bring up potential matches for the product on the Amazon website.
 Easy peasy.
 (Notice I said potential matches.
 As always, do your due diligence to make sure items are a true match.)

 Cash back for online shopping is one of the huge perks of doing OA.
 The Ebates extension makes it super easy to remember to get cash back on your OA purchases.
 When I first got started doing OA, I tried to be rebellious and just do it without all the extensions.
 Why, why, why?
 I was always forgetting to go through my cash back websites first, and I was leaving money on the table by not getting a percentage back.
 With the Ebates extension, when I first start my shopping session on a retail store website, I click the button at the top of the browser to activate my Ebates account and get cash back without having to navigate to a separate website first.
 So helpful for forgetful old me.
+Sign up through this link to get a $10 bonus for signing up.

 This one works the same way as the Ebates extension, but for cash back in the form of Swagbucks.
 Some retail stores (Walmart and Disney Store, for instance) tend to give a higher percentage back if you go through Swagbucks than if you go through Ebates for your purchase.
 The percentages can change from day to day, so check the information that pops up at the top of your browser window before you choose which one to activate for your purchase.